About the subject group

-The Marketing group consists of scholars in marketing strategy (Jaideep Prabhu, Eden Yin, Ahmed Khwaja), modelling (Dominique Lauga, Ahmed Khwaja, Shasha Lu) and consumer behaviour (Dominique Lauga, Eric Levy, Vincent Mak).
+The Marketing group consists of scholars in marketing strategy (Jaideep Prabhu, Eden Yin, Ahmed Khwaja), modelling (Dominique Lauga, Ahmed Khwaja, Shasha Lu) and consumer behaviour (Dominique Lauga, Vincent Mak).
 Group members work in areas as diverse as:

 - Marketing and innovation in emerging markets